 The Barton Community College Board of Trustees is scheduled to act on the five-year Barton Success Plan and on the Barton Yearly College Plan when it meets at 4 p.m.
 Thursday in the Seminar Room, F-30 of the Fine Arts Building.
 Trustee Robert Feldt will also report on the Camp Aldrich Advisory Committee.

-USD 428 Board of Education will meet at 5 p.m. on Monday at the Board of Education District Office, 201 South Patton Road.
-Items on the agenda include Great Bend High School 5A State Wrestling Champs recognition, Teacher of the Year candidates, and State and Federal Programs updates.
+The USD 428 Board of Education will meet at 5 p.m. on Monday at the District Education Office, 201 South Patton Road.
+Items on the agenda include the R.O.S.E.
+Award, Electronic Communications Policy, the Shady Grove Property, and bond refinancing.

 One of the biggest private employers in Barton County made its 9/11 commemoration visible on Friday, when employees at CPI Qualified Plan Consultants wore red T-shirts to work.

 The Great Bend Recreation Commission board will address the cellular phone policy for employees when it meets at 4 p.m.
 Monday at the Great Bend Recreation Center, 1214 Stone St. There will be an enrollment report on youth football, soccer and volleyball.

 Barton Community College will offer a Certified Nurse Aide Course from 8 a.m. to 5 p.m. on Tuesday through Thursday, Oct.
 11 through Nov.
 3, at Lyons Good Samaritan Center, 1311 S. Douglas, Lyons.
 Instructor is Linda Runge.